Over-Run/overrungl/README.md

 ## Getting Started

-You can check our [wiki](https://github.com/Over-Run/overrungl/wiki) or the [samples](modules/samples/src/test/java/overrungl/demo).
+You can check the [wiki](https://github.com/Over-Run/overrungl/wiki) or the [samples](modules/samples/src/test/java/overrungl/demo).

-Check [discussions](https://github.com/Over-Run/overrungl/discussions) in case you have trouble in setup works, such as environment configuring.
+Feel free to ask questions in [discussions](https://github.com/Over-Run/overrungl/discussions) in case you have trouble in setup works, such as environment configuring.

-Feel free to ask questions as long as you have searched in discussions and found no one had the same question.

 ## Import as a Dependency

-We provided a modules customizer [here](https://over-run.github.io/overrungl-gen/).
-The customizer is the recommended way to generate dependency declarations.
+The [modules customizer](https://over-run.github.io/overrungl-gen/) is the recommended way to generate dependency declarations.

+Maven coordinates for your information:

-- Platform Maven coordinate: `io.github.over-run:overrungl-bom`
+- Maven coordinate of Bill of Materials: `io.github.over-run:overrungl-bom`
-- Core module Maven coordinate: `io.github.over-run:overrungl`
+- Maven coordinate of core module: `io.github.over-run:overrungl`
-- For others: `io.github.over-run:overrungl-<module-name>`
+- Others: `io.github.over-run:overrungl-<module-name>`

 For example: